What’s the Best Market Intelligence Software?

 Best for: identifying key contacts for outreach and deal sourcing

-Crunchbase Pros
+Crunchbase Pros:

 - Valuable data for sales prospecting

-- Ability to export the data
+- Ability to export the data or integrate Crunchbase insights into workflows via API access

-- Ease of use
+- Ease of use and intuitive interface

-Crunchbase Cons
+Crunchbase Cons:

 - Issues with data accuracy and recency